lbertas1/Booking-service/README.md

   login: user2
   password: password

 or you can register your own account.

+Chat only works between the client and the admin, so you need to log into one of the admin accounts above.

+For some reason the chat on ec2 server does not close properly, so you must log out and log in again as admin to use the chat again.
+The problem does not occur locally, it will be fixed soon.

 Booking-service still requires many corrections and advantages, is still being developed, and this is current state.